juliomrqz/statusfy/docs/config/README.md

 - Type: `string`
 - Default: `undefined`

-The Title for of Site.
+The Title of Site.
 This will be the suffix for all page titles and displayed in the navbar.
 It is also used in the [Manifest File](../guide/pwa.md#manifest).

 ## short_title